 To minimize the burden of travel to schools for families, DCPS provides a proximity preference through the My School DC lottery.
-Families with children in PK3-grade 5 who have been zoned for a DCPS school that is more than a half-mile walking distance from their home are eligible for this preference.
+Families with children in PK3grade 5 who have been zoned for a DCPS school that is Determine Proximity Preference Eligibility Contact the Enrollment Team enroll@dc.gov or (202) 478-5738 more than a half-mile walking distance from their home are eligible for this preference.
 These families receive a proximity preference in the lottery at all DCPS zoned elementary schools that are less than a half-mile walking distance from their home.
 The following citywide schools do not apply proximity preference: Capitol Hill Montessori @ Logan, Dorothy Height, Excel Academy, and School-Within-School @ Goding.